Reconstructing equation of state of dark energy with principal component analysis: Results

 \section{Results}

-Following the reconstruction process described in section~\ref{sec:met:reconstruction}, in this section we reconstruct the equation of state from simulated Hubble parameter data generated from the fiducial model (with pre-set equation of state $w(z)$).
-The error of the simulated Hubble parameter data is $20\%$ of that of observational Hubble parameter data.
+Following the reconstruction process described in section~\ref{sec:met:reconstruction}, we first reconstruct the equation of state from simulated Hubble parameter data generated from the fiducial model (with pre-set equation of state $w(z)$).
 There are three $w(z)$ we reconstruct: a. $\Lambda CDM$ model, $w(z) = -1$; b. model-1, $w(z) = -\tanh(\frac{1}{z})$; c. model-2, $w(z) = -1 + [1-tan(\frac{1}{z})]\sin{z^{2.5}}$.
 Their equations of state are shown in figure~\ref{fig:3eos}.

-The results of reconstructions are shown in figure~\ref{fig:3model}.
+The reconstruction results are shown in figure~\ref{fig:3model}.
 It is evident that the reconstruction is reliable.
 Pre-set $w(z)$s are well in $1 \sigma$ regions of reconstructed $w(z)$s.
-Furthermore, the reconstructed $w(z)$ well shows the variation trends of pre-set $w(z)$s.
-In terms of variance, we can see the variances of reconstructed $w(z)$s are under control at $0<z<2.0$.
-But at $z>2.0$, the variances dramatically increase.
-The right panel in figure~\ref{fig:3model} shows that the Hubble parameter (to be convenient, we draw $H(z)/(1+z)$ instead of $H(z)$) calculated from reconstructed $w(z)$ is consistent with the Hubble parameter obtained from pre-set $w(z)$s.
+Furthermore, the reconstructed $w(z)$ well recovers the trends of pre-set $w(z)$s up to 1.5 or so.
+In terms of variance, we can see the variances of reconstructed $w(z)$s are under control at $0<z<1.5$.
+But at $z>1.5$, the variances dramatically increase.
+The behavior of reconstructed $w(z)$ diffs to some extent among different models.
+The right panel in figure~\ref{fig:3model} shows that the Hubble parameter (for convenience, we draw $H(z)/(1+z)$ instead of $H(z)$) calculated from reconstructed $w(z)$ is consistent with the Hubble parameter obtained from pre-set $w(z)$s.
 And the orange region is narrow, which implies that the variance of reconstructed Hubble parameter is very small.